Indian Pacific: Passenger facilities

-The train originally offered just 52 first-class sleeping berths and 96 second-class sleeping berths.
+The train originally had 52 first-class sleeping berths and 96 second-class sleeping berths.
 However, the train was limited to 144 passengers, as this was the number that could be serviced by three sittings in the 48-seat dining car.

 From 1973, the accommodation was altered to provide 88 first-class sleeping berths and 64 second-class.
 The club-cafeteria car also provided a small number of second-class seats for short-distance travellers on the Commonwealth Railways segment.

 From 1975, Australian National provided full sitting carriages west of Port Pirie on two journeys per week.
 The Department of Railways New South Wales initially resisted providing sitting accommodation over the whole journey, but Public Transport Commission HUB/RUB sitting carriages were included between Sydney and Port Pirie from 1974, with Australian National providing sitting carriages from Broken Hill to Peterborough for an onward connection to Adelaide.

 By 1979, the Public Transport Commission carriages were operating from Sydney to Peterborough.
 In 1981, this was extended to Port Pirie.

-Sitting carriages provided by Australian National with Commonwealth Railways carbon steel carriage stock became part of the full through service from Sydney to Perth in 1988.
+In 1988, sitting carriages provided by Australian National with Commonwealth Railways carbon steel carriage stock became part of the full through service from Sydney to Perth.

-The train formerly had four classes, branded as Platinum, Gold Service, Red Service Sleeper and Red Service Daynighter.
+The train formerly had four classes, Platinum, Gold Service, Red Service Sleeper and Red Service Daynighter.
 The Platinum Service was introduced in 2008 as a premium class of travel.
 The Gold Service, the former first-class service, features either roomette or twinette sleeper cabins, with complimentary meals in the restaurant car.

-Red Service, the equivalent of economy class, featured both dual-berth shared sleeper cabins and airline-style 'sit-up' seats similar to other Australian trains.
-It also had its own restaurant car.
-Red Service was withdrawn in July 2016 after a Federal Government subsidy was withdrawn making the Red Service no longer financially viable.
+Red Service, the equivalent of economy class, featured dual-berth shared sleeper cabins and airline-style 'sit-up' seats similar to other Australian trains.
+It had its own restaurant car.
+In July 2016, Red Service was withdrawn after a Federal Government subsidy was withdrawn, making the Red Service no longer financially viable.

-The train also has a motorail service to carry passengers' motor vehicles.
+The train had a motorail service to carry passengers' motor vehicles.
 This facility was available throughout the journey until November 2015, when it was reduced to only operate between Adelaide and Perth.
+As of 2025, motorail is no longer available on the Indian Pacific.

 Special trains

 A full Indian Pacific set made promotional trips to Canberra and Newcastle for travel agents prior to its launch in February 1970.

 Further trips were made to Canberra in 1981 and 1985, and to Newcastle in 1975, 1976, 1977 and 1979.

-Following the conversion of the Adelaide to Melbourne railway line to standard gauge in 1995, the Indian Pacific made a promotional trip from Perth to Brisbane via Melbourne over 6 days in June of that year.
+In June 1995, following the conversion of the Adelaide to Melbourne railway line to standard gauge, the Indian Pacific made a promotional trip from Perth to Brisbane via Melbourne over 6 days.